patiences/patiences.github.io/_posts/5-ways-working-remotely-made-me-a-better-engineer.md

 ---
-title: 5 Ways Working Remotely Made Me a Better Engineer
+title: 5 ways working remotely made me a better engineer
 excerpt: I've been working 100% remotely since 2018.
 Here are 5 things that have contributed to my growth as an engineer.
 date: '2021-12-23T00:00:00.322Z'
 tags: [remote work]